 The main difference between 3PL and 4PL is that 4PL has an extra degree of distance between the logistics provider and consumer where the 3PL acts as an intermediary between the merchant and the final consumer, hence the “third-party” name.

-Another key difference between 3PLs and 4PLs is that 3PL providers own all or most of their own assets necessary to provide logistics services including warehouses and sometimes even trucking fleets for freight forwarding.
-By contrast, 4PLs can be non-asset-based; they provide logistics expertise and IT systems—fulfillment software—but may not own any warehouses or other physical assets.
+Another key difference between 3PLs and 4PLs is that 3PL providers own all or most of their own assets necessary to provide logistics services in-house including warehouse space and sometimes even trucking fleets for freight forwarding.

 A traditional third-party logistics provider owns the relationship with their client, say, a retailer or ecommerce business, and neither owns the products nor interacts with the purchasers of the brand’s products.
 However, let’s say this retail brand provides ecommerce customer service all over the country.
 If the 3PL only operates one or two warehouses, it can be difficult to provide the speed of shipping that the brand’s customers expect and remain cost-effective.